-Although one of our primary goals at the Linden Centre is to inform and educate our guests about the culture of China and Yunnan, our bar balances the flow of cultural exchange from the other direction.
-Despite being located in a small village in rural Yunnan, the Linden Centre has amassed an impressive collection of domestic and imported wine and liquor to compliment our local menu and the varied tastes of our guests.
-We encourage you to try local Yunnan wine or enjoy your favorite brand of gin.
+You can enjoy all your meals at the Linden Centre and the Linden Commons in our dining rooms and outdoor gardens and terraces.
+Despite being located in a small village in rural Yunnan, we have amassed an impressive collection of domestic and imported wine and liquor to compliment our local menu and the varied tastes of our guests.
+We encourage you to try local Yunnan wine or enjoy our favorite brand of gin.
 Ask about our Welcome Drink upon your arrival!